keijokapp/node-foundationdb/README.md

 Read more about the [multi-versioned client design here](https://apple.github.io/foundationdb/api-general.html#multi-version-client) and check the [the foundationdb forum](https://forums.foundationdb.org/c/using-foundationdb) for help and more information.

 Note that the API version number is different from the version of FDB you have installed.
 The API version is what you pass to `fdb.setAPIVersion`.
 This version number can be lower than the supported API version of foundationdb.
 In practice, The API version only needs to be incremented when you want to use new foundationdb features.
 See FDB [release notes](https://apple.github.io/foundationdb/release-notes.html) for information on what has changed between versions.

-## History

-These bindings are based on an old version of FDB's bindings from years ago, with contributions form @skozin and others.

-- The native binding code has been updated to work with modern versions of v8, and work with promises rather than callbacks.
-- The javascript code has been almost entirely rewritten.
-It has been modernized, ported from JS to Typescript and changed to use promises throughout.

 ## License